- The DNS PROBE FINISHED NXDOMAIN error blocks access to certain websites.

 - After restarting the DNS Client, close Services window and check if the problem is resolved.

-Solution 5 – Disable VPN software
+6. Disable VPN software

 If disabling the VPN client doesn’t fix the problem, you might have to temporarily remove it from your PC.
 Users reported issues with Cisco AnyConnect Secure Mobility Client, but almost any VPN client can cause this issue to appear.

-In order to completely remove your VPN from your PC and prevent any future problems, it’s advised to use uninstaller software to remove it.
+In order to completely remove your VPN from your PC and prevent any future problems, it’s advised to use a cleaning utility to remove it.

-Solution 6 – Disable proxy
+7. Disable proxy

-- Press Windows Key + I to open the Settings app.
+- Press Windows key + I to open the Settings app.

 - From the menu on the left, select Proxy and disable all options from the right pane.

-After doing that, your proxy should be disabled and the problem will be resolved.
+After doing that, your proxy should be disabled, and the problem will be resolved.

-Solution 7 – Check your extensions
+8. Check your extensions

 - Once you disable all extensions, restart your browser and check if the issue still appears.

 If the problem is resolved, you can try enabling applications one by one or in groups.
 By doing so you can locate the problematic extension and remove it.

-Solution 8 – Update your browser
+9. Update your browser

 - Open Chrome and click the Menu icon.